Wonderwall

 "Wonderwall" is a song by English rock band Oasis, released by Creation Records on 30 October 1995 as the fourth single from the band's second studio album (What's the Story) Morning Glory?.
-Described by lead guitarist and chief songwriter Noel Gallagher, who wrote the song and co-produced it with Owen Morris, as being about "an imaginary friend who's gonna come and save you from yourself", "Wonderwall" reached the top ten in 15 countries; it topped the charts in Australia and New Zealand, peaked at No. 2 on both the UK Singles Chart and the Irish Singles Chart, and reached the top 10 in Canada and the United States, reaching No. 5 and No. 8, respectively, thus becoming the band's sole top-40 entry on the latter country's main Billboard Hot 100 chart.
-The single was certified octuple platinum by the British Phonographic Industry (BPI) and 12-times platinum by the Australian Recording Industry Association (ARIA).
+Described by lead guitarist and songwriter Noel Gallagher, who wrote the song and co-produced it with Owen Morris, as being about "an imaginary friend who's gonna come and save you from yourself", the song's title was inspired by George Harrison's solo album Wonderwall Music, and it was originally intended to be recorded on a wall outside Rockfield Studios, though this idea was shelved for a studio recording.

+"Wonderwall" was a commercial success and is one of the band's most famous tracks.
+It reached the top 10 in 20 countries, topping the charts of Australia and New Zealand and peaking at No. 2 on both the UK Singles Chart and the Irish Singles Chart.
+In North America, it entered the top 10 in Canada and the United States, reaching No. 5 and No. 8, respectively, thus becoming the band's sole top-40 entry on the latter country's main Billboard Hot 100 chart, becoming their biggest US hit.
+The single was certified nine-times platinum by the British Phonographic Industry (BPI) and 12-times platinum by the Australian Recording Industry Association (ARIA).
 Its music video, directed by Nigel Dick, won British Video of the Year at the 1996 Brit Awards.

 "Wonderwall" remains one of the band's most popular songs.
 In Australia, it was voted No. 1 on the alternative music radio station Triple J's Hottest 100 of 1995 and "20 Years of the Hottest 100" in 2013.
 Many artists have also covered the song, such as Ryan Adams, Cat Power, and Brad Mehldau.
 In October 2020, it became the first song from the 1990s to reach one billion streams on Spotify.
-As of October 2025, 'Wonderwall' placed at number 82 in list of Spotify streaming records.

-Production history
+It became the anthem for the England national football team during the 2026 FIFA World Cup.

+Inspiration and writing

 The song was originally titled "Wishing Stone".
 Gallagher told NME in 1996 that "Wonderwall" was written for Meg Mathews, his then-girlfriend and later wife.
 However, after Gallagher and Mathews divorced in 2001, he said the song was not about her: "The meaning of that song was taken away from me by the media who jumped on it, and how do you tell your Mrs it's not about her once she's read it is?
 It's a song about an imaginary friend who's gonna come and save you from yourself."
+Liam Gallagher also said he feels the song is a callback to the time when he and his brother would write notes and thoughts on the wallpaper in their bedrooms as kids: "But obviously that wasn't meaningful enough for Noel ... so he decided to say it was about some girl."
 The song's final title was inspired by George Harrison's solo album Wonderwall Music.